-- Infections and Allergies- Various forms of Keratitis, Conjunctivitis or Ocular Herpes
+Infections and Allergies- Various forms of Keratitis, Conjunctivitis or Ocular Herpes

-- Trauma – Abrasions, Ulcers, Erosion or Chemical Exposure
+Trauma – Abrasions, Ulcers, Erosion or Chemical Exposure

-- Dystrophies – Fuch’s, Lattice
+Dystrophies – Fuchs’, Lattice

-- Growths – Pterygium, Pinguecula, Keratopathy, or Neovascularization
+Growths – Pterygium, Pinguecula, Keratopathy, or Neovascularization

-- Irregularities in Shape – Keratoconus
+Irregularities in Shape – Keratoconus

-- Dry Eye Syndrome
+Dry Eye Syndrome

 Many of these common corneal issues and diseases can be easily diagnosed, treated and managed with proper care and follow up with an Ophthalmologist.
 If treatment is unsuccessful, or remains untreated for a prolonged period of time, the tissue of the cornea may be compromised and replacement of that tissue may be indicated.”
 Under Dry Eye Syndrome please edit the last sentence of the first paragraph – “Dry eyes can occur when tear production and/or drainage are not sufficient, especially in patients diagnosed with Sjogren’s Syndrome.

 Dr. Lauren Shatz is a board certified ophthalmologists with fellowships in corneal disease and surgery.
-To schedule a consult with one of our corneal specialists, please contact the office directly.
+To schedule a consult with our corneal specialist, please contact the office directly.